girl-hub/Test-Plan-Document/README.md

 * Expected results: when the user will complete each step of signing in, she/he will see the woman section as was choosen

+* Actual result: the woman section is shown to the user

 #### Test Type:

 It’s functional, usability, black – box, positive, smoke testing.